Make long-term lifestyle changes, within a culturally safe environment, at your own PACE

 Sonder announces the launch of PACE, Physical Activity and Community Engagement – a new group exercise and nutrition program for Aboriginal and Torres Strait Islander people.

-The innovative new program is funded by the Department of Health and creates opportunities for community members to get involved in physical activity in a fun, social environment.
+The innovative new program is funded by the Department of Health and creates opportunities for community members to get involved in exercise in a fun, social environment.

 The groups are led by highly skilled Aboriginal Program Facilitators, who are also qualified and experienced personal trainers.
 The Facilitators will guide group members through an 8 week program to increase their knowledge and confidence in exercise and nutrition.